vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/canvas-operations/visualization-mode.md

 | Aggregation| Aggregate the edges between the vertices: Aggregate the edges between the selected vertices on the canvas.<br />Cancels aggregation of edges between vertices: Resets the aggregated edges between the selected vertices on the canvas. |
 | Edit | Dismiss: Hide the selected vertices and edges on the canvas.<br />Dismiss Others: Hide the unselected vertices and edges on the canvas.<br />Undo: Undo the action in the previous step.<br />Redo: Restore the action that was previously undone. |

-!!! note

-    It is recommended to limit the number of vertices and edges displayed on the canvas to no more than 5000 in 2D mode, otherwise, it may stuck when rendering.

 For more information about the operations available in 2D mode, see [Canvas](canvas-overview.md).

 ### Edge aggregation description